 Our new camper trailer has bucket loads of storage.
 The pantry behind the kitchen houses heaps of food, the storage on the side of the camper (opposite the pantry, and under our bed) is massive and then you have a full tunnel boot at the front, room inside the camper and a firewood box at the back.

-Our soft floor never had any issues with storage, as it was basically an empty high side box trailer, but the Reconn still has more, and certainly far better usable storage.
+Our soft floor never had any issues with storage, as it was basically an empty high side box trailer, but the Reconn still has more, and certainly far more accessible storage.

 We had stacks of room inside the Soft Floor Roof.
 There was no issue at all to drag some camping chairs inside and sit there, but it wasn’t overly comfortable and we never had a table.

 The new trailer has somewhere for us all to sit around a small table.
 Yes, it is poky, and not exactly luxury, but its a lot nicer than sitting on camping chairs inside your tent!
 This means when its feral weather we can all hide inside and eat, or even cook using a small gas burner (with plenty of air flow through the windows of course) and I can sit there and work on this blog.